-- Students are limited to attending Career Tech half time and must be enrolled in at least 2 ISOK courses per block, unless otherwise approved by administration. - Students must pass all ISOK courses to maintain approval to continue in Career Tech the following semester. - Students must provide proof of their enrollment in a tech program within 10 days of the block.
-Failure to do so will result in cancellation of ISOK's approval to participate and the student will be enrolled in a full course load (3) for the block with ISOK.
+- Students are limited to attending Career Tech half time and must be enrolled in at least 2 ISOK courses per block, unless otherwise approved by administration. - Students must pass all ISOK courses to maintain approval to continue in Career Tech the following semester. - Students must provide proof of their enrollment in a tech program within ten (10) days of the trimester.
+Failure to do so will result in cancellation of ISOK's approval to participate and the student will be enrolled in a full four (4) course load for the trimester with ISOK.